-IMPORTANT: Backing up the configuration is strongly recommended.
+IMPORTANT: Compaq recommends backing up the configuration.
 This ensures that a complete configuration is available if required for a replacement switch.
 For instructions on how to back up the configuration, refer to Chapter 5, "Backing Up Configuration Data and Upgrading Firmware."